shubhamade79/Sentiment-Based-Summarized-News-Recommendations-with-Opinion-Mining/README.md

 ```bash
 flask run
 ```
-If Doesn't Create the Virtual Environment Then Ruu Program By
+If Doesn't Create the Virtual Environment Then Run Program By
 ```bash
 python app.py
 ```